 Day 3: Highland Villages & Hiking Day Trip

-Day 4: Bunker, Tunnel & Olympic Mountains Day Trip
+Day 4: Bunker, Tunnel & Olympic Mountain Day Trip

-The tour then contrasts the war with the glory of the 1984 Winter Olympics.
-We will ascend Mount Igman to view the Olympic Ski Jumps and the eerie, abandoned Hotel Igman, before heading to Mount Trebević.
-Walk along the famous Olympic Bobsled Track, now an open-air graffiti gallery, and take in the most spectacular panoramic views of Sarajevo.
+To end, you'll contrast the stories of war with the glories of the 1984 Winter Olympics as you ascend Mount Igman to explore the overgrown ski jumps, discover the eerie, abandoned Hotel Igman, and walk the famous bobsled track, now an open-air graffiti gallery that offers some of the area's most spectacular views over Sarajevo.

 Day 5: Train to Mostar, Afternoon Walking Tour

 Today you'll catch a scenic, two-hour train through mountains and valleys (grab a seat on the left-hand side for the best views) to reach Mostar, a small city known for its old Turkish-style houses and its iconic Stari Most bridge.
-Check into your hotel, then set out to find lunch and explore the small city.
-Mostar is a fascinating place where culture and religion collide, often described as a place where "East meets West."
+Check into your hotel, then set out to find lunch and explore.
+Mostar is a fascinating spot where culture and religion collide, often described as a place where "East meets West."
 Spanning a deep valley of the Neretva River, it developed in the 15th and 16th centuries as an Ottoman frontier town, and the center is still easy to discover on foot.
-For lunch, try ćevapi, a type of kofte that's usually served with a bread called lepina

 Later on, you'll meet a local guide who will share the city's rich history as you explore the highlights.
 Visit the UNESCO-listed Stari Most and wander between the Franciscan Monastery, Kajtaz House, and the shops and restaurants along Kujundžiluk Street.
 Stop for a taste of true Bosnian coffee, and take in breathtaking views from the Koski Mehmed Pasha Mosque as you hear stories of the city's Ottoman past and its complex modern history.